agatanowicka/shop-API/README.md

 Install all required dependencies.
 Based on package.json file.

+### `npm run initDB`

+Add json files that are in the dataToMongoose folder to the database.

 ### `npm run dev`

 Runs app in development mode.
 Including hot reload by [nodemon](https://www.npmjs.com/package/nodemon)